shalivan/shalivan.github.io/_posts/ART/20-01-01-VisualDesign.md

  - resolve forces to diagrams, so there is no friction or conflict. (workflow, hierarchy)
  - improve existing design  Look at existing design in useful way.

-[a pattern language]
-[book: Notes on the Synthesis of Form] Ryan Singer, “Designing with Forces: How to Apply Christopher Alexander in Everyday Work ”

 ### Design from base
 You know what things are. culturally programmed by life.